Where are you located?

 - If you are asked to bring reference material in advance of your appointment so the artist can work on your design and you fail to do so as requested, you can lose your deposit.

 - Deposits are for a tattoo not artwork; the artist retains the artwork which was created for the appointment.
+Artwork cannot be emailed, texted or photographed to protect the artist's work.

 - All deposits expire if work is not under-taken within 6 months of today’s date unless other arrangements are agreed upon in writing.